ctlcltd/vrannemstein/README.md

 This plugin comes with a built-in bulk action to request thumbnails update on demand, directly from the WP Media Library.

-To turn off bulk actions, filters `vrannemstein_bulk_actions` from your theme or plugin.
+To turn off bulk actions, filters `'vrannemstein_bulk_actions'` from your theme or plugin.

 ```php
 add_filter( 'vrannemstein_bulk_actions', '__return_false' );